qvdm/PasswordThing/docs/index.md

 ### Threat model
 Think of the PT as an old-fashioned key.
 You may own, lease or rent a car and/or a house which is secured by nothing more than a key.
-If someoone really wants to take your car, they can steal your key, or beat you with a rubber hose until you give it to them.
+If someone really wants to take your car, they can steal your key, or beat you with a rubber hose until you give it to them.
 Your only protection is the law.